 - Viscous, regardless of temperature

 There are very few oils that perfectly adhere to the above criteria.
-However, there are a range of hydraulic oils that are specialised for the environments in which they are required to operate
+However, there are many hydraulic oils that are specialised for the environments in which they are required to operate.

 Hydraulic oil classification

 This refers to fluids that have different performance levels.
 Examples include:

 - HL: refined mineral oils with anti-rust and anti-oxidation properties

 - HM: the same properties as HL with improved anti-wear properties